Norwegians among us

 For details, see Celebrating Syttende Mai.

-The Scandinavian Hjemkomst Festival and Midwest Viking Festival is in late June in Fargo-Moorhead, sponsored by five Scandinavian societies.
+The Midwest Viking Festival is in June in Moorhead, Minn., sponsored by five Scandinavian societies.

 Norwegian Christmas Celebration is the first Saturday in December at Vesterheim in Decorah, Iowa.